casterbyte/HIVE/README.md

 ```

 ## Last Word
-I was inspired by KLOUD music when I designed this instrument.
-I named the instrument after the track "The HIVE", [specifically the HIVE VIP Version.](https://youtu.be/pZZ-ELvRGeI?t=291)
+[I was inspired by the track "The HIVE" (VIP REMIX)](https://youtu.be/pZZ-ELvRGeI?t=291) when I wrote this instrumental.
+This dedicated to KLOUD.